-If you are applying to the full time course from outside of the UK click Apply Now
+If you are applying for this course from outside of the UK, click apply now

 If you are applying to the full time course from within the UK click Apply Now